amirci/amirci.github.io/_posts/2024-09-04-example-modeling-errors-python.md

 The problem is that we need the current user ID (the user logged in to the application) and the customer information.

-That breaks a the _chaining_ pattern we were hoping to implement because the output of fetching the active subscription does not include the customer information.
+This change in types breaks the _chaining_ pattern we were hoping to implement because the output of fetching the active subscription does not include the customer information.

 I could change the order of the functions and _persist the information_ before confirming a valid subscription exists.
 From the _flow_ point of view, the association between user ID and customer information should not change.